TilBlechschmidt/BoidsPlayground/README.md

 # Boids - WWDC2020 Student Challenge submission
 This playground is my submission to the Apple WWDC2020 Student Challenge.
 It contains a simulation with cute little fish that explains swarm/emergent behavior!
-You can download it under releases, however they might not work on anything other than the >=2018 iPad Pro's.
-If you want to try it on an older iPad you should download the repo and build it yourself!
+You can download it under releases.